-The overarching technology strategy for UC2B Above Ground is to be comprehensive, holistic, and deeply engaged with vulnerable residents and the organzations serving them, with an emphasis on building local capacity and integrating existing assets.
-(45 centers), specialized (the Mad Lab), sociotechnical (using the human power promoting and supporting people using big broadband), and creative.
+The overarching technology strategy for UC2B Above Ground is to be comprehensive (45 centers), specialized (the Mad Lab), sociotechnical (using the human power promoting and supporting people using big broadband), and creative.
 This means that underserved areas and vulnerable populations will have:

-1. technology that is stable and supported in their immediate environment;

-2. the best specific tools and practices for the appropriate use of technology to support local economic and workforce development, health, education, and public safety for music/media, access (teleconferencing), and digitization available at a geographically and culturally central location;

-3. information, education, tech support, and user support from a corps of trained and computer-savvy people who are rooted in the local culture of the 46 centers and the 12 sectors they represent (education, libraries, women, employment, homeless, disabled, health, public safety, churches, community centers, media/culture and seniors); and

-4. ground in the past, present and future creativity of big broadband adopters, especially people in underserved areas and vulnerable populations themselves.
+- 1. technology that is stable and supported in their immediate environment; - 2. the best specific tools for music/media, access (teleconferencing), and digitization available at a geographically and culturally central location; - 3. information, education, tech support, and user support from a corps of trained and computer-savvy people who are rooted in the local culture of the 46 centers and the 12 sectors they represent (education, libraries, women, employment, homeless, disabled, health, public safety, churches, community centers, media/culture and seniors); and - 4. ground in the past, present and future creativity of big broadband adopters, especially people in underserved areas and vulnerable populations themselves.
 This is expressed in the brand name, "You see to be."